AmberELEC/website/docs/Contributing-to-351ELEC.md

 * All package contributions must be marked with the appropriate license for the package in package.mk.
 If the package license is not included in the licenses directory, please include it with your pull request.

 ## Setting up the environment
-There is an available virtual machine created by Christian Haitian that's good do ports for 351ELEC, more info [here](https://forum.odroid.com/viewtopic.php?p=306185#p306185).
+There is an available virtual machine created by Christian Haitian that's good do ports for AmberElec, more info [here](https://forum.odroid.com/viewtopic.php?p=306185#p306185).

-Moreover, in order to locally build 351ELEC from sources it's possible to use a docker, more info [here](Contributing-to-351ELEC#docker-usage).
+Moreover, in order to locally build AmberElec from sources it's possible to use a docker, more info [here](Contributing-to-AmberElec#docker-usage).

 ## Building Your Contribution
 When you are ready to test your package you can use the 'build' script located in the scripts folder.
 If your world environment is not up-to-date, the script will build all of the package dependencies before building the package.

 ### Example:
 ```
-351ELEC$ ./scripts/build packages/games/libretro/dosbox-pure
+AmberElec$ ./scripts/build packages/games/libretro/dosbox-pure
 ```

 To install the package into the image root, use the 'install' command.

 ### Example:
 ```
-351ELEC$ ./scripts/install packages/games/libretro/dosbox-pure
+AmberElec$ ./scripts/install packages/games/libretro/dosbox-pure
 ```
 > Before submitting a contribution it should build and install properly in your test environment.
 ## Contributing Community Built Packages
-351ELEC will have support for a community package repository starting with v1.0.7.
+AmberElec will have support for a community package repository starting with v1.0.7.
 Contributing a package is simple, but there are a few requirements.
 Please note that all packages should be submitted as pull requests to the repository.

 ### Community Catalog Schema
 The community catalog is stored in this repository at /metadata/packages.cfg.
 It is a plain pipe delimited text file which uses the following schema.